 Community Capacity Building is the support that community groups access to help them address issues which are important to them.
-'Capacity' describes the range of resources that people have - knowledge about their area or common interest, skills and ideas, shared experiences, and material resources like fund for some support that community spaces.
+'Capacity' describes the range of resources that people have - knowledge about their area or common interest, skills and ideas, shared experiences, and material resources like flying and community spaces.